 Recommended reading: How to Brainstorm Creative YouTube Ideas

 Kids these days – their favorite channel is the internet.
-You know, I was visiting a friend who has young kids the other day, and in typical 2019 fashion, the kid had her head in an iPad.
+Seriously.
+I was visiting a friend with a young daughter the other day, and in typical 2019 fashion, the kid had her head in an iPad.
 I noticed she was watching these short 2-5 minute kid shows, and I couldn’t figure out what TV channel would be running such short time slots.
-So, I asked the kid.
+So, I asked the her what she was watching.

-So I felt kind of dumb for being a video person and not knowing this existed but I’m not five-years-old, so whatever.
-I guess it makes sense when I consider the hours I’ve wasted falling endlessly down the YouTube rabbit hole.
+I felt kind of dumb for being a video person and not knowing this existed, but it makes sense when I consider the hours I’ve wasted falling endlessly down the YouTube rabbit hole.
 Imagine if I were a child with even less willpower and an even shorter attention span.
 A disaster for parents and educators, but a goldmine for marketers.

 This is great news for content marketers because literally anyone with a camera and internet can upload to YouTube.
 You don’t have to be a production company or pay tens of thousands of dollars for a broadcast commercial spot.
 Nope, with a good video and some marketing savvy, your brand could see more exposure from marketing on YouTube than through any other major network.

 That’s like 600 lifetimes.
-Not only are people coming to YouTube to watch videos, but they are using it as a purchasing decision tool.
-Your business can take advantage of this by encouraging your own customers to review their products on platforms like YouTube, and produce product explanation or roll-out videos and let customers comment with their thoughts.
+Consumers are using YouTube as a purchasing decision tool.
+Your business can take advantage of this by encouraging your own customers to review their products on platforms like YouTube.